Haksell/zappy/README.md

 player dont see themselves

 incantation:

+1. Begin incantation command is instantaneous
+2. Player is blocked during the spell casting
-begin incantation command is instantaneous, the incantation itself lasts 300 ticks stones must be put on the cell, and disappear when the incantation starts all the players of the same level as the starter on the same cell will participate, whether they want it or not during incantation, players that try to do actions receive a "elevation en cours"
+3. The incantation itself lasts 300 ticks
+4. Stones must be put on the cell, and disappear when the incantation starts
+5. All players of the same level as the starter on the same cell will participate, whether they want it or not
+6. during incantation, players that try to do actions receive an "elevation en cours"

 kick:
 ko if no one here?